SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 Cyclic Phosphorylation results only in ATP but not $NADPH+H^+$

 It only occurs in the light of wavelengths beyond 680 nm for excitation of the electons.

+# C3 pathway

+The $C_3$ pathway, also known as the Calvin cycle, is a vital part of photosynthesis in plants.

+1. **Carbon Capture**: It starts by capturing carbon dioxide (CO2) from the air and turning it into a 3-carbon compound, 3-PGA (Phosphoglyceric Acid).

+2. **Making Energy**: In the next steps, 3-PGA becomes G3P and uses energy molecules (ATP and NADPH) produced in the light-dependent reactions.

+3. **Recycling**: Some of the G3P helps regenerate the initial carbon-capturing molecule.

+4. **Sugar Production**: The rest of the G3P is used to make glucose and other sugars, essential for the plant.

+Remember, it's called C3 because it starts with **3 carbon atoms** .
+While it's common, some plants use more efficient pathways like C4 and CAM in specific conditions.

+- Some plants also use $CO_2$ at night to conserve water, specially seen in desert plants.

 ## The Calvin Cycle